danburzo/fb-export/README.md

 __Note:__ You'll have to have exported your posts and photos (tools above) beforehand.

 Run `node tools/timeline.js` to generate your HTML timeline in the `export/html` folder.

+### Exporting your albums

+Run `node tools/albums.js` to fetch the images from your Facebook albums into the `export/albums` folder.
+Information about your albums is stored in `export/json/albums.json`.